-Polyslick™ XL is the superlative abrasion resistant grade of Ultra High Molecular Weight Polyethylene (UHMW-PE).
-XL grade is further enhanced with either silicone (XLS) for release and slip, or with glass (GXL) for unparalleled wear resistance.
+Premium abrasion resistant grade of Ultra High Molecular Weight Polyethylene UHMWPE.
+Further enhanced with either silicone (XLS) for release and slip, or with glass (GXL) for unparalleled wear resistance.
 POLYSLICK™ XL grades are UV stabilised and have reduced thermal expansion.

-Compared to UHMW-PE, HD-PE has approximately 6% of the impact strength and only 25% of its abrasion resistance.
-HDPE has the highest tensile strength of both UHMW-PE and HMW-PE and is the hardest material of the three.
+HDPE has approximately 6% of the impact strength and only 25% of its abrasion resistance of UHMWPE.
+HDPE has a higher tensile strength and is the hardest material of the two.
 Typically, it is an extruded sheet product which can have a glossy or embossed finish.

 Polypropylene offers a good balance of thermal, chemical and electrical properties with moderate strength.
 Copolymers offer better impact resistance, while Homopolymers are stiffer and have higher operating temperatures.
 Abrasion resistance is poor.

-Excellent strength to weight ratio, chemical and flame resistance, make unplasticised PVC the material of choice for a wide range of applications.
+Excellent strength to weight ratio, chemical and flame resistance, makes rigid PVC the material of choice for a wide range of applications.
 Offering low cost, rigid and durable, solvent cementable with excellent electrical insulation makes this a very versatile material.